FgForrest/evitaDB/documentation/user/en/query/requirements/fetching.md

 ##### The result of an entity fetched with referenced parameter ordered by name
 </NoteTitle>

-The returned `Product' entity will contain a list of all parameters in the expected order:
+The returned `Product` entity will contain a list of all parameters in the expected order:

 <LanguageSpecific to="evitaql,java,csharp">